dangaiden/blog/content/post/2022/vmexplore-europe-local-guide.md

 ### Events

-My friend [Fred Hofer](https://twitter.com/Fred_vBrain) has an amazing [resource](https://www.vbrain.info/2022/09/23/vmware-explore-2022-europe-parties-and-gatherings) where you can find all sort of parties and gatherings!
+My friend [Fred Hofer](https://twitter.com/Fred_vBrain) has this handy [resource](https://www.vbrain.info/2022/09/23/vmware-explore-2022-europe-parties-and-gatherings) where you can find all sort of parties and gatherings!

 This year I am not organizing any #vFit run but **I am planning to attend** this fantastic breakfast for the community called [#vBreakfast](https://www.vbrain.info/2022/10/12/vmware-explore-2022-europe-vbreakfast-2022-edition/)